ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab01.md

 ```

 Save and run your code to make sure you see two distinct rectangles.
-If one of them looks incorrect, then see if you can determine what is wrong with your code. `test_drawRectangle()`.
+If one of them looks incorrect, then see if you can determine what is wrong with your code.
+Now place the above code within the function `drawTwoRectangles()`.
 That way the rectangles are drawn only when you call that function.
 Here is the final code:

 ```

-def testRectangle():
+def drawTwoRectangles():

     drawRectangle( 50, 100, 0, "red", "")